michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 ## It's all about confidence

 If you do Continuous Delivery, a successful build with all the tests Green switches the 'Deploy' button on.
 This button can be then pressed by someone in charge to deploy it to production.
-If you do Continuous Deployment, there is even no need for the 'Deploy' button..
+If you do Continuous Deployment, there is no need for the 'Deploy' button, as it can be deployed automatically.
 If you don't have enough confidence to promise any of that, you are not there yet.
 In our case, whenever all the tests are Green and we are happy with the scope delivered so far, we can deploy our Diamond app to production.
 At the moment, all we know is that it works fine for letter A and B, but we know nothing about the rest of the alphabet.

-Testing can only prove the presence of or absence of some, but not all, bugs.
+Testing can only prove the absence of some, but not all, bugs.
 In our case, testing only two cases is clearly not enough.
 So far, our tests are example-based tests, not property-based tests.
 Those testing strategies are not mutually exclusive and one can support another.
 When we do property-based testing, we need to verify sufficient number of properties, so that we know that for each input there will be a correct output produced.
 When we test using examples, we need to be sure that there are enough examples that implicitly test all the properties we care about and that we can extrapolate assumptions based on limited examples to be confident that our software will produce correct outputs regardless of the input.
-I would be much more confident if I proved that Diamond produces correct output with more than two letters.
+I would be much more confident if I proved that Diamond produces correct output for more than two cases.

 I could test the case with the letter Z. It would give me a lot of confidence.
 I am planning to do it when the feature is ready, as a confirmation that the solution is generic enough to produce correct result even for complex cases.
 However, as the feature is still under development, I will pick the cases that does not turn my refactoring efforts into nightmare - just enough